raymondxie/iotws18/README.md

 the main client code that interacts with Wio board and sensors on one side, and communicates with IoTCS on the other side.

+**5. To run the program**

+node wio-iotcs-client.js <provision_file> <provision_file_secret>

+then it will continuously read sensor data and feed to IoTCS, as well as listening to commands from IoTCS to control device output.